Open to Imports

 18.9

-% Population with higher education degrees
+% of population with higher education degrees

 %